Iteration mark: Egyptian hieroglyphs

 In Egyptian hieroglyphs, the signs: — zp(wj) sn(wj), literally meaning "two times", repeat the previous sign or word.

 Khmer, Thai and Lao

-In Khmer, leiktō (ៗ) as for Thai, mai yamok (ๆ) and Lao, ko la (ໆ) represent a repeated syllable where as it besides the word.
+Khmer leiktō (ៗ), Thai mai yamok (ๆ), and Lao ko la (ໆ) each represent a repeated syllable where as it besides the word.
 This used to be written as numeral two (២) and the form changed over time.
-A repeated word could be used either, to demonstrate plurality, to emphasize or to soften the meaning of the original word.
+A repeated word could be used either to demonstrate plurality, to emphasize, or to soften the meaning of the original word.

+Shorthand

+Some shorthand systems use iteration marks to speed up or simplify writing.

+Orthic

+In the Orthic shorthand system, a dot placed below a letter indicates that it is doubled.

 Ditto mark

 In English, Spanish, French, Italian, German, Portuguese, Czech, Polish and Turkish lists, the ditto mark (″) represents a word repeated from the equivalent position in the line above it; or an evenly-spaced row of ditto marks represents any number of words repeated from above.
 For example: